Trusted WordPress tutorials, when you need them most.

 You need to make sure that your WordPress website is up to date, and that includes the WordPress software as well as your plugins and themes.
 Developers often release updates to optimize performance and fix bugs.

-We recommend using the proper update order, starting with WordPress core and then updating your plugins and themes.
-You can do this conveniently from the Dashboard » Updates page in your WordPress admin area.
+Once you have a backup, we recommend using the proper update order.
+Start with the WordPress core and then update your plugins and themes.
+You can do this conveniently from the Dashboard » Updates page.

 For detailed instructions, please refer to these step-by-step guides: